-Section 4971(f)(1).
-If your plan has a liquidity shortfall for which an excise tax under section 4971(f)(1) is imposed for any quarter of the plan year, complete lines 1 through 4.
+If your plan has a liquidity shortfall for which an excise tax under section 4971(f)(1) is imposed for any quarter of the plan year, complete lines 1 through

 Line 1.
-Include on line 1 the amount of the liquidity shortfall(s) for each quarter of the plan year.
+Enter the amount of the liquidity shortfall(s) for each quarter of the plan year.

 Line 2.
-Include on line 2 the amount of any contributions made to the plan by the due date of the required quarterly installment(s) which partially corrected the liquidity shortfall(s) reported on line
+Enter the amount of any contributions made to the plan by the due date of the required quarterly installment(s) that partially corrected the liquidity shortfall(s) reported on line 1.

 Line 3.
-Include on line 3 the net amount of the liquidity shortfall (subtract line 2 from line 1).
+Enter the net amount of the liquidity shortfall (subtract line 2 from line 1).

 Additional tax for failure to correct liquidity shortfall.
 If the plan has a liquidity shortfall as of the close of any quarter and as of the close of the following 4 quarters, an additional tax will be imposed under section 4971(f)(2) equal to the amount on which tax was imposed by section 4971(f)(1) for such quarter.
-Report the additional tax on Part I, Section B, line improvement or rehabilitation plan, failure to meet requirements for plans in endangered or critical status, or failure to adopt a rehabilitation plan.
-See page 5 of the instructions for information on Section 4971(g)(2), Failure to Comply With A Funding Improvement or Rehabilitation Plan.
+Report the additional tax in Part I, Section B, line